Advertisement

 Passionfruits are an Aussie favourite for growing and eating.
 But even if you have a vine in your backyard, you may not know exactly how or when to pick passionfruit for the best results.
 It all comes down to making sure the fruit is ripe, as it won’t do much ripening once it’s picked.

 You will know passion fruit is ripe when the fruits are plump, have a slight give, and are fully coloured, either dark purple or dark yellow, orange or red.
-Slightly wrinkled fruits are super ripe and will have a sweeter taste than smooth skinned fruits.
+Slightly wrinkled fruits are super ripe and will have a sweeter taste than smooth-skinned fruits.
+You’ll know a passionfruit is ripe when you hold them and they feel heavy, meaning they are full of the jelly-like fruit and juice.

 Passion fruit can be cut in half, although some people enjoy pulling them apart by hand too.